fdiamant/ckd_mimiciv/README.md

 contribute to enhancing the accuracy and reliability of the results.
 The insights gained from this project can be valuable for future researchers seeking to extract information on kidney health or other health related data projects from the dataset.
-Top of Form

-Bottom of Form

-# eGFR and the CKD-EPI(2021) equation
+## eGFR and the CKD-EPI(2021) equation

 The acronym eGFR refers to estimated Glomerular Filtration Rate, which serves as a cost-effective and accurate method for evaluating kidney